 Following the initial kick-off, it was up to us to quickly design a validated interface that developers could continue working with.
 To move things forward quickly, we took off on a classic one-week design sprint with the founders and their team of developers.

 Our partners’ offices were on the 16th floor where temperatures topped 30°C—extreme conditions indeed, but if you can’t take the heat in the kitchen… This baptism by fire tested us and our partner’s team, but ultimately yielded good results in a short time.
 The collaboration allowed us to define our main goal and three central questions that we wanted to validate with real customers before the end of the week.

 To prove that Aitme caters to all tastes, we developed a function that helps diners find what they are looking for at first glance.

 We started by defining a large variety of diets, allergies and preferences.
 These were put together in a sentence with blanks for the customer to fill in.
 Throughout this process, we closely followed our main mantra from the design sprint: no assistance necessary.

 As we continued to develop our concept, we reached an extremely user-oriented solution that no longer had to ask detailed questions about which dish the users preferred.
 Instead, we asked them who they are.
 In lieu of customers having to go through a lengthy list of ingredients, this insight enabled us to develop an intuitive and deep understanding of who we were feeding.

-Although our prototype team was scattered between Hamburg and Berlin, thanks to Figma and Slack, we where able to test our terminal concept with 6 customers and fill a wall of notes, quotes and insights.
+Although our prototype team was working from different locations in Hamburg and Berlin, thanks to Figma and Slack, we were able to test our final concept with six customers and fill our bulletin board with notes, quotes and insights.